hashicorp/swingset/README.md

     required: Boolean, // is it a required prop?
     control: String, // for knobs, see <KnobsComponent> docs above
     options: []String, // if there are only a specific set of values, detail them here
-    defaultValue: String // for knobs, the starting value }
+    defaultValue: String, // for knobs, the starting value
+    itemType: String // for array props, a way to freeform document what type(s) it expects its items to have }
 }
 ```